2023–24 Sacramento Kings season

 The 2023–24 Sacramento Kings season was the 79th season for the franchise in the National Basketball Association (NBA), and 40th season in the city of Sacramento.

+The Kings won the West Group B in the inaugural 2023 NBA In-Season Tournament by going undefeated at 4–0 in the group stage.
+However, they were eliminated in the quarterfinals by the New Orleans Pelicans.

 The team failed to improve on their 48–34 record from the previous season, finishing 46-36 and as the 9th seed in the Western Conference.
-As the No. 9 seed in a competitive conference, they defeated the 10th-seeded Golden State in the first stage of the Play-In Tournament, but fell to the 8th-seeded New Orleans Pelicans in the second stage to end their season.
+They advanced to the play-in tournament, defeating the 10th-seeded Golden State in the first stage of the Play-In Tournament, but fell to the 8th-seeded New Orleans Pelicans in the second stage to end their season.

 The Sacramento Kings drew an average home attendance of 17,927 in 41 home games in the 2023-24 NBA season.